Casa de Oro Real Estate Guide

 Is Casa de Oro the same as broader Spring Valley?

-No. The buyer pool can overlap with Spring Valley, La Mesa, and Mount Helix, so the comp set should be narrower than a generic city average.
+No. The buyer pool can overlap with Spring Valley, La Mesa, and Mount Helix, so the comparison set should be narrower than a generic city average.

 How should Casa de Oro sellers stand out?